airtame/airtame-icons/README.md

 npm run dev
 ```

 This will optimize and export all icons as React components, as well as generate an `icon-map.js` file, which will be used to generate the preview website showcasing all icons.
-The showcase site will be compiled and opened automatically usinf webpack-dev-server.
+The showcase site will be compiled and opened automatically using webpack-dev-server.